 So when Xarelto was introduced in July 2011 by Johnson & Johnson and Bayer with this exciting premise, patients had every reason to be excited.
 No one paid much attention when the FDA took exception to some of these claims, telling Johnson & Johnson they had gone too far

 When they launched Xarelto, they quickly starting making, as these companies are wont to do, money hand over fist.
+Xarelto is Bayer's top-selling product, producing $3.24 billion in revenue last year and $2.5 billion in 2015.
 So Bayer and J&J (actually J&J owned Janssen Pharmaceuticals) sought and received FDA approval for the drug to treat pulmonary embolisms (PE), treat deep vein thrombosis (DVT), and to reduce the risk of recurrent DVT and PE following initial treatment.
 Then they sought approval for the drug in reducing the risk of secondary cardiovascular events in patients with acute coronary syndrome.The Big Problem

 What else is important here is that pre-market testing arguably failed to show Xarelto was superior to warfarin.
 But the companies apparently believed the drugs once-a-day dosing and early market entry could still make a fortune, even if it were not a clinically better product.

-Again, Coumadin also causes bleeding.
+Again, Coumadin also causes bleeding that can lead to a GI hemorrhage.
 But besides the fact that Xarelto might lead to a great risk of bleeding, there is a difference in the ability to intervene once a bleeding episode begins.
 Doctors have concerns that the bleeding side effects cannot be as easily controlled as they are with other conventional anticoagulants like warfarin.
 Plaintiffs' attorneys argue that these companies knew or should have known about the lack of an effective Xarelto reversal agent to stop bleeding problems when they develop and properly communicate this fact in their labeling to both doctors and patients.What Are The Risks?